 Appropriate Practices

-Understanding of Risk and Uncertainty – To be confident in performing the actuarial services, the actuary should have, or obtain, sufficient understanding of the nature of risk and uncertainty in relation to the subject of the work.
+Understanding of Risk and Uncertainty – The actuary should have, or obtain, sufficient understanding of the nature of risk and uncertainty in relation to the subject of the work.
 In performing services related to risk assessment, the actuary should consider, or may rely on others who have appropriately considered, the following:

-Information about the financial strength, risk profile, and environment of the organization that is relevant to the assignment;
+Information about the financial strength, risk profile, business management, and risk environment of the insurers that is relevant to the assignment;

-Information about the organization’s own risk management system including its attitude to the assumption of risk as relevant to the assignment;
+Information about the insurer’s own risk management framework and approach, including its attitude to the assumption of risk as relevant to the assignment; and

-Relationship between the organization’s financial strength, risk profile, and risk environment as identified in 2.1.1. above, and the organization’s risk management system as identified in 2.1.2. above.
-If in the actuary’s professional judgment, a significant inconsistency exists, then that inconsistency should be reflected in the risk assessment and in the report; and
+The relationship between the insurer’s financial strength, risk profile, business management, and risk environment as identified in 2.1.1. above, and the insurer’s risk management framework and approach as identified in 2.1.2. above.
+If, in the actuary’s professional judgment, a significant inconsistency exists, then that inconsistency should be reflected in the risk assessment and disclosed in the report.

-Intended purpose and uses of the model.

-Proportionality – In applying ISAP 1 paragraph 1.5.2.
-Principle of Proportionality, the actuary should also consider proportionality in respect of the nature, scale and complexity of the underlying risks.
+Proportionality – In applying ISAP 1 paragraph 1.5.
+Reasonable Judgment, and in particular paragraph 1.5.2., the actuary should also consider proportionality in respect of the nature, scale and complexity of the underlying risks.

 Assumption Setting

-When choosing assumptions for inclusion in the insurer enterprise risk model, in addition to following ISAP 1 paragraph 2.7.
-Assumptions and Methodology Set by Actuary, the actuary should consider the following:
+When choosing or advising on the choice of assumptions for inclusion in the insurer enterprise risk model, in addition to following ISAP 1 paragraphs 2.7.
+Assumptions and Methodology Set by Actuary and 2.8.
+Assumptions and Methodology Prescribed, the actuary should consider factors including, but not limited to, the following:

-Likely management actions and experience with past history of management actions;
+Internal policies, likely management actions, and experience with past history of management actions;

-Contractual requirements, policy language, approval process, timing, and past experience; and
+Contractual requirements, policy wording, and past experience;

-Factors outside of management control such as tax rates, regulatory requirements and reserving requirements.
+Factors outside of management control, such as policyholder behaviour, taxation, regulatory requirements, and reserving requirements; and

+Risk mitigation techniques, such as reinsurance and hedging, and any limitations to these techniques.

-The actuary’s assumptions should normally reflect the actual situation as of the valuation date, modified for any known future changes.
+The actuary’s assumptions should normally reflect the actual situation as of the valuation date, modified for any known or expected future changes.

-When constructing a stress test or scenario test for insurer enterprise risk models , the actuary should be satisfied that the assumptions are reasonable by obtaining information from appropriate sources, such as:
+When constructing or advising on the construction of insurer enterprise risk models , the actuary should be satisfied that the assumptions are reasonable by obtaining information from appropriate sources, such as:

-Management of the company being modelled;
+Management of the insurer being modelled;

-Knowledgeable persons at the company;
+Knowledgeable persons at the insurer;

-The company’s business plan and/or past or current own risk and solvency assessments regarding how the company will function during a catastrophic event;
+The insurer’s business plan and, if available, the most recent assessment of how the insurer will function under severely adverse scenarios;

 External industry experts;